AbdellahChehat/eng130-abdellah-CI-CD/Set_Up_Jenkins.md

     - Copy the public ssh key into key and name it
     - Now select `Add key`

-  **Create a new Jenkins item for CI, Merge and Deploy into EC2 Instance  select Freestyle Project**
+  **Create a new Jenkins item for CI, Merge and Deploy into EC2 Instance**

 #### Step 3: CI job on jenkins (test)